Living with MCS – A Picture Tour

 Humor is helpful too!

 These are just examples of what some people do to cope with severe MCS.
-Other measures include organic foods, respirators, reading boxes, town clothes, guest clothes, pee-bottles to avoid public restrooms, and much else.
+Other measures include organic foods, chlorine shower filters, town clothes, guest clothes, pee-bottles to avoid public restrooms, and much else.

 More information